div02-afk/clipo-server/README.md

 - **One-Time ID Access**: Provides access to clipboard contents using a secure one-time ID.
 - **API Endpoints**: Offers RESTful API endpoints for clipboard operations.
 - **Node.js Backend**: Built using Node.js for scalability and performance.
+- **Redis Caching**: Uses Redis for caching clipboard contents to enhance speed and reduce latency.